garrandall/popular-music-data/tracks/otw-khalid-ty-dolla--ign-6lack.md

 ---

-Na, na, na, na, ooh
+Na, na, na, na, oh
 Oh, no, oh, ayy

 Put it in drive, I'll be outside, I'll be on the way